 Hypothyroidism in children and teens

-- Delayed development of permanent teeth
+- Delayed development of permanent teeth.

-- Delayed puberty
+- Delayed puberty.

-- Poor mental development
+- Poor mental development.

 When to see a doctor

-Your thyroid gland is located at the base of your neck, just below the Adam's apple.
+The thyroid gland is located at the base of the neck, just below the Adam's apple.

-- Iodine deficiency.
-The trace mineral iodine — found primarily in seafood, seaweed, plants grown in iodine-rich soil and iodized salt — is essential for the production of thyroid hormones.
-Too little iodine can lead to hypothyroidism, and too much iodine can worsen hypothyroidism in people who already have the condition.
-In some parts of the world, iodine deficiency is common, but the addition of iodine to table salt has virtually eliminated this problem in the United States.
+- Not enough iodine.
+The thyroid gland needs the mineral iodine to make thyroid hormones.
+Iodine is found mainly in seafood, seaweed, plants grown in iodine-rich soil and iodized salt.
+Too little iodine can lead to hypothyroidism.
+Too much iodine can make hypothyroidism worse in people who already have the condition.
+In some parts of the world, it's common for people not to get enough iodine in their diets.
+The addition of iodine to table salt has almost eliminated this problem in the United States.